-DuPont Case
+DuPont Case - Updated

 ACCY 575, Spring 2018

 Background and Overview

 In this case, you will compare the financial performance of companies in different industries.
 To facilitate comparisons across industries, you will use return on equity (ROE), a normalized measure of performance.
 Using the DuPont method, you will decompose ROE into return on operating assets and return from financing activities and use these disaggregated measures in your comparisons.